AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 assigned values will take the default ones.
 For a detailed distinction between Kconfig and '.config' files see [Appendix B](#appendix-b-difference-between-kconfig-and-config-files).

-## Verification and application
+## Verification and Application
 Using '.config' and Kconfig files the build system takes care of doing the necessary checks on the values according to the parameter definition.
 After that, the `autoconf.h` header file is generated, it contains all the configurations in the form of (`CONFIG_` prefixed) macros.

-# User's guide to configure with Kconfig
+# User Guide to Configure with Kconfig

 ## Configure using menuconfig
 In order to use the graphical interface menuconfig to configure the application, run `make menuconfig` in the application's folder.
 All available configurations (based on the used modules) for the particular platform will be presented.
 By default, the configuration of a module via Kconfig is not enabled.
-In order to activate the configuration via Kconfig the corresponding option should be selected.
+In order to activate the configuration via Kconfig, the corresponding option should be selected.
 That will enable the configuration of all inner options, if available.

-Once the desired configuration is achieved save the configuration to the default proposed path and exit.
+Once the desired configuration is achieved, save the configuration to the default proposed path and exit.
 The saved configuration will be applied when the code is compiled (`make all`).

-If the current configuration will be used in the future it can be saved in the application's folder as `user.config`, using the 'Save' option in menuconfig.
+If the current configuration should be used in the future, it can be saved in the application's folder as `user.config`, using the 'Save' option in menuconfig.
 This way it will be persistent after cleaning the application directory (`make clean`).

-## Configure using '.config' files
+## Configure using '.config' Files
 The second way to configure the application is by directly writing '.config' files.
 Two files will be sources of configuration during the generation of the final header file: `app.config` and `user.config`, which should be placed